silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/secrets/update-a-user-s-role-on-a-secret-or-secret-item.md

 ---
-description: This article describes how to update the role of other workspace members on your secrets and secret items.
+description: "This article describes how to update the role of other workspace members on your secrets and secret items."
 intercom_id: 9483752
 ---